-- To meet regional housing needs, Public Works has developed several express permits for mechanical, electrical, plumbing, sewer, and solar applications, which allows the agency to focus efforts on being responsive to developers and support the unincorporated Los Angeles County areas as being the area of choice for housing development. - Public Works continually trains staff to maintain and improve upon quality first-round plan check turnaround times. - Public Works has developed new processes and standard plans for garage conversions to ADUs and Junior ADUs. - Public Works is collaborating with the Department of Regional Planning to establish a process to streamline ADU/Junior ADU standard plan approvals. - Building permits finaled and/or certificates of occupancy issued are based on market demand which trended downward during this quarter. - Average building plan check turnaround times increased due to training priorities and the holiday season, however, the current value remains within target. - Number of customer service feedback responses decreased slightly, however, the current value remains well within target.
+- To meet regional housing needs, Public Works has developed several express permits for mechanical, electrical, plumbing, sewer, and solar applications, which allows the agency to focus efforts on being responsive to developers and support the unincorporated Los Angeles County areas as being the area of choice for housing development. - Public Works continually trains staff to maintain and improve upon quality first-round plan check turnaround times. - Public Works has developed new processes and standard plans for garage conversions to ADUs and Junior ADUs. - Public Works is collaborating with the Department of Regional Planning to establish a process to streamline ADU/Junior ADU standard plan approvals. - Building permits finaled and/or certificates of occupancy issued are based on market demand which trended upward during this quarter. - Average development improvement plan check turnaround times decreased, however current value remains well within target. - Number of customer service feedback responses decreased minimally; however, the current value remains well within target.